Session types

 The WPA three-minute competition – This competition will be an interactive session with a series of short presentations aiming to improve presentation skills of early career psychiatrists (ECP) and facilitate an exchange among them.
 The format of the competition aims to encourage early career psychiatrists to effectively explain their topic in 3 minutes in a clear and succinct way, improving the manner of their presentation and trying to capture the audience’s attention.
 The audience will select the most attractive presentation by voting and the winner will receive a prize.

 These sessions represent a particularly important part of the congress.
 Each of the panel sessions will address a topic of importance selected by The Scientific Committee of the congress.
-In addition to chairpersons each of the panel will bring together 6 participants who will discuss the issues related to the theme of the panel.
 There will be no formal presentations during the panel.

 These are symposia that were submitted to the Scientific Committee and accepted into the program.
 There will be one or two co-chairs and two to three speakers for each symposium.
 There should be no more than two persons from the same country in each symposium.